 "She insists on seeing you in person" the Curator said.
 I asked why, a little apprehensive, but she beckoned to the familiar lady to come over, and made the introduction and that was it.

 The look of appreciation in the eyes of this woman, said it all.
-She I recognised from the TV and the local tabloids because of her celebrity status in Lagos and well known place in the society.
+She I recognized from the TV and the local tabloids because of her celebrity status in Lagos and well known place in the society.

 To cut a long story short, the pots where what she loved and she wanted all, it didn't bother her if they had future value or not she was redecorating and these pots where it.